smartsupp/smartsupp.github.io/index.md

-# Hellow world
+# Hello world

-Site runs on markdown.
+This site is written in Markdown.